SinaPournia/DeepLearning-Trader/Readme.md

 because model is LSTM based and havent capable to achive more

 # last version achivement :
-change the model from LSTM to attention base fix problem of normalization data add More indicators visualize Data and Backtrader buy sell history
+change the model from LSTM to attention base, fix problem of normalization data, add More indicators, visualize Data and Backtrader buy sell history .

 ![](images/trade.png)